Adalog-fr/ada-static-code-analysis-tools-benchmark/README.md

 - AdaControl: 1.23b4
 - Cogralys: 0.1.0 (our solution)

-The base code represents 2,643,887 lines of codes (counted using [SCC](https://github.com/boyter/scc); so blank lines and comment lines are not included) in 134 projects (gpr files).
+The base code represents 2,643,887 lines of code (counted using [SCC](https://github.com/boyter/scc); blank lines and comment lines are not included) in 134 projects (GPR files).

 The benchmarking was performed on a computer with a Debian 12 operating system.